Rocks, Minerals, Collectibles, Geology

 If you wish to be added to my email list, simply contact me at firstname.lastname@example.org.
 I will not flood you with emails, but will send periodic notices when new material is posted, etc. Contact me at: email@example.com OR

 I will try to add new pages on a regular basis.
 I will add the links to them at the bottom of this page, and elsewhere on the site as appropriate.
 My original design only had 8 pages and as I progress with this, I'm figuring out better ways to organize it.
+I will try to update the site every 2 months or so depending how busy I am with other jobs.

 Links to more pages at the bottom of this page.